pierogis/pierogis/docs/menu.rst

 See `PIL documentation <https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-filters>`_ on filters.

-When used in a ``custom`` recipe, scaling down at the beginning of a recipe and up at the end can lead to cool (and faster) results.
+When used in a :ref:`custom` recipe, scaling down at the beginning of a recipe and up at the end can lead to cool (and faster) results.

 ===================== ===================================== ============= =======